cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 ### Deploy your Report

-1. Make sure you are in the root of the data-analyses repo: `~/data-analyses`
+1. Make sure you are in the root of the data-analyses repo: `~/data-analyses`.

-2. Run `python portfolio/portfolio.py build my_report --deploy`
+2. Run `python portfolio/portfolio.py build my_report --deploy`.

    - By running `--deploy`, you are deploying the changes to display in the Analytics Portfolio.
    - **Note:** The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).